-Kentucky has a proud history leading America’s energy needs.
+Kentucky has a proud of history leading America’s energy needs.
 We are going to do it again.
 Adam Edelen’s leadership in bringing new energy to Kentucky is just the beginning.
 Our Commonwealth will undergo a new and revolutionary commitment to renewable energies and the high-paying, long lasting 21st Century jobs they bring.
 Like no other state, Kentucky is ready to transfer 150 years of energy expertise to the new energy revolution.

 Renewable Energy Standard

 It’s a fact – Kentucky is losing business and jobs because we have resisted Renewable Energy Portfolio Standards.
 Time after time, project after project, Kentucky is passed over by outside investment from companies committed to growing in states who have embraced renewable energy.
 Make no mistake about it — our lack of a renewable energy policy in Kentucky costs us the 21st century jobs we desperately need.

 A bold initiative and private industry know-how in renewable energies, like solar, hydro, and wind will place Kentucky on track to capture the new investments and jobs that currently pass us by.
 It’s past time for Kentucky to commit to renewable energy, but it’s not too late.
 Climate change is real, and renewable energy is key to securing tomorrow’s jobs.